-As of December 31, 2012, the Company had four lease obligations related to its facilities.
+As of December 31, 2013, the Company had four lease obligations related to its facilities.
 The Company's executive offices are located in Nashua, New Hampshire and are leased pursuant to a five-year lease (the "Lease") that commenced on December 15, 2006, and renewed on January 1, 2012 (the "Premises").
 The Lease renewal provided for annual base rent of \$181,764 for the first year; \$187,272 for the second year; \$192,780 for the third year; \$198,288 for the fourth year and \$203,796 for the fifth year.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the Premises.
 The Company also has the right to extend the term of the Lease for an additional five year period at the then current market rent rate (but not less than the last annual rent paid by the Company).

 The Company leases office space located in Fairborn Ohio.
 The Ohio Lease provides for a three (3) year and three (3) month term, which commenced on January 1, 2011 for approximately \$43,650 per year, with all amounts payable in equal monthly installments.
 The Ohio Lease provides the Company with the option to renew the lease for an additional three (3) year period.
-The monthly payments for the renewal term, if any, will be substantially similar to the payments referred to above.
+The Company does not expect to renew the lease at the end of the primary term.

-The Company leases a facility in San Jose California under a noncancelable operating lease which commenced in September, 2012.
+The Company leases a facility in San Jose California under a non-cancelable operating lease which commenced in September, 2012.
 The facility has office, manufacturing and warehousing space.
-The operating lease provides for an annual base rent of \$248,376, for the first year \$260,064, for the second year \$271,752, for the third year \$283,440 for the fourth year and \$295,140 for the fifth year with all amounts payable in equal monthly installments.
+The operating lease provides for an annual base rent of \$248,376, increasing to \$260,064 in October 2013, \$271,752 beginning October 2014, \$283,440 beginning October 2015 and \$295,140 beginning October 2016 through September 2017, with all amounts payable in equal monthly installments.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the facility.